Slaitroc/RicciPaoliGrisoni/DD.md

 It is important to notice that while this architecture seems to follow the 3-tier architecture pattern, each tier is not necessarily composed or limited to a single server, but it can be composed of multiple servers and containers following more a microservices architecture.
 <!-- (Sam 1h)-->
 ### 2.7 Other design decisions
+In this subsection, we will describe the architectural styles and patterns that have been selected for the S\&C platform, how they work, and the reason behind their choice from a non-technical point of view.
 #### 2.7.1 Database Management
 For the S&C platform, we have chosen to use a relational database management system (DBMS) to store the data.
 This choice was made because the data structure of the platform is well-suited to a relational database, as it consists of structured data with clear relationships between different entities and the typology of query and analysis make on the data did not justify the complexity or the performance cost of a OLAP database.
 The DBMS will be used to store all the data required by the platform including but not limited to: user information, internship offers, CVs, and recommendations.
 The data will be structured in a way that allows for efficient querying and retrieval, ensuring that the platform can provide fast and reliable access to the information stored in the database through the Entity Manager interface and the JPA java framework.